manjotmb20/Rdatasets/doc/psych/rst/msq.rst

 See Also
 ~~~~~~~~

+``msqR`` for a larger data set with repeated measures for 3032
+participants measured at least once, 2753 measured twice, 446 three
-``affect`` for an example of the use of some of these adjectives in a
+times and 181 four times. ``affect`` for an example of the use of some
-mood manipulation study.
+of these adjectives in a mood manipulation study.

 ``make.keys``, ``scoreItems`` and ``scoreOverlap`` for instructions on
 how to score multiple scales with and without item overlap.
 Also see